razee-io/Razee/README.md

 When you develop an app, you must manage multiple versions of an app.
 For example, you might have an app that is considered stable and that runs in your production environment.
 At the same time, you work on a new version for your app that adds new features or enhances existing features.
 To keep your app versions separate, you might include the app version in your file name, or use different image tags and labels for Kubernetes resources that belong to the same app, team, or environment.

-With MustachTemplates, you can define environment variables and use Kubernetes config maps, secrets, or feature flags to determine the value of each environment variable.
+With MustacheTemplates, you can define environment variables and use Kubernetes config maps, secrets, or feature flags to determine the value of each environment variable.
 Then, you can replace variables in your YAML files with the value of your environment variable.
 For example, substitute the app version number in the URL of your remote resource that points to your file, or replace labels, image tags, and other YAML file pieces in your Kubernetes resources.

 1. Create a configuration file for your mustache template.